AnmolJindal2019/ML-Project--Used-cars-Price-Prediction/README.md

 3. Methodology - For this we used various machine learning techniques that best suited our model.
 These include Linear Regression, Ridge regression, Lasso regression, KNN, Random Forest, AdaBoost, XGBoost.

 ### How to Run ?
+There is one python notebook which contains the code of our model.
+You have to just run the .ipynb file to run the code.

 ### Installed dependencies